Palmerston, Northern Territory

-Palmerston is a planned satellite city of Darwin, the capital and largest city in Australia's Northern Territory.
-The city is situated approximately 20 kilometres from Darwin and 10 kilometres from Howard Springs and the surrounding rural areas.
+Palmerston is a planned satellite city of Darwin, the capital and largest city of Australia's Northern Territory.
+The city is situated approximately 20 kilometres from the Darwin central business district and 10 kilometres from Howard Springs and the surrounding rural areas.
 Palmerston had a population of 33,695 at the 2016 census, making it the second largest city in the Northern Territory.
+According to the 2021 census, the population grew to 37,247 people.

 There are eighteen suburbs in Palmerston, ten of which are close to the Palmerston city centre.
 Palmerston is mostly residential with two light industrial areas in the north of the city.

 History

 1864–1911

-Palmerston was the name chosen in 1864 for the capital of the Northern Territory by the South Australian Government, which was then responsible for its administration, in recognition of Lord Palmerston, who became Prime Minister of the United Kingdom of Great Britain and Ireland in 1855.
+Palmerston was the name chosen in 1864 for the capital of the Northern Territory by the Government of South Australia, which was then responsible for its administration, in recognition of the 3rd Viscount Palmerston, who became Prime Minister of the United Kingdom of Great Britain and Ireland in 1855.
 The first site, as chosen by Boyle Travers Finniss at Escape Cliffs near the mouth of the Adelaide River, on the coast of Adam Bay on the western side of the Cape Hotham peninsula in 1864, was abandoned in 1867 and a second laid out by Surveyor-General George Goyder near Port Darwin in 1869.
-The town was officially renamed Darwin in April 1911 after responsibility for the Northern Territory passed to the Commonwealth of Australia and was officially gazetted as the City of Darwin in 1959.
+The town was officially renamed Darwin in April 1911, after responsibility for the Northern Territory passed to the Commonwealth of Australia and it was officially gazetted as the City of Darwin in 1959.

 1971–present

-The land for a new satellite city of Darwin was acquired in 1971 by the Australian Government after concerns of under-supply of residential land in Darwin.
+The land for a new satellite city of Darwin was acquired in 1971 by the Federal Government after concerns of under-supply of residential land in Darwin.
 The site was selected as the land was adjacent to existing transportation corridors.
 The decision to proceed with the development was made in 1980 and for the third time, the name of Palmerston was selected for the new city.
 Planning and development was managed by the Palmerston Development Authority.

 Development of Palmerston began during the early 1980s.
 Suburbs of Palmerston were built in stages.
 The first suburbs built were Gray and Driver, followed by Moulden, then Woodroffe and Marlow Lagoon.
 The urban area continued to grow throughout the 1990s, with the new suburbs of Bakewell, Rosebery and Durack.
 The population growth of Palmerston continues to be the highest in the Northern Territory.

 The population increased by almost 8,000 people between 1991 and 2001 to a total of 21,000 people.
 Palmerston's population growth is expected to continue and reach over 40,000 people by 2023.

 In 1995/1996 the construction commenced on 5 new Palmerston suburbs, Rosebery, Bakewell, Durack, Gunn, and Farrar.
 These were developed in stages.
 In 2000 the Palmerston Town Council sought and obtained a change in the name of the municipality to City of Palmerston.

 Since then, other suburbs have been registered and remain in various stages of development, including Archer (2001), Bellamack (2001), Johnston (2007), Zuccoli (2007) and Mitchell (2007).